kosli-dev/labs/lab-01-get-ready.md

 - Verify your email address if required
 - Log in to [https://app.kosli.com](https://app.kosli.com)

+So far so good :tada:.
+We will go a lot more in detail with Kosli in the next sections, but for now we need the scaffolding set up.

 #### Make a copy of the repository

 - Navigate to the labs repositorys main page (the repository you're currently viewing)